jgkip/Static-Site-Generator/README.md

 Due to its simplicity, this generator should only be used to create blogs and very basic websites (if that's your jam).

-This SSG takes a directory of markdown files (they should be related) and constructs HTML that links them together as a website.
+This SSG takes a directory of markdown files and constructs their corresponding HTML.

 **To use:**